agus-wesly/cws-lang/README.md

 ./cws hello.ws
 ```

-You can also try the online playground here at : https://agus-wesly.github.io/cws-lang
+*You can also try the online playground at : https://agus-wesly.github.io/cws-lang*

 # Guide